dwinchell/appset-example/README.md

 oc get applicationset example -n openshift-gitops -o yaml
 ```

-The output will look similar to this:
+The output will include a section similar to this:

 !(Example Output of the oc get applicationset command)[/assets/oc-get-applicationset-screenshot.png]